 CRSID: bns21 Web Page: http://www.cl.cam.ac.uk/~bns21

-Brian Shand is a senior researcher at NHS ECRIC, a CL Visiting Research Fellow and collaborator on the SmartFlow project.
+Brian Shand is a senior researcher at NHS Public health England (formerly ECRIC), a CL Visiting Research Fellow, a collaborator on the CloudSafetyNet project and previously on the SmartFlow project.
 He was formerly a PhD student working on trust-based contracting policies, under the supervision of Prof. Jean Bacon.
 His research focused on trust-based middleware for distributed computational services.
 Thesis Title: "Trust for resource control: Self-enforcing automatic rational contracts between computers" - TR-600.

 Name: David Eyers